danlkv/quantum-classical-time-maxcut/README.md

 1. Register at the website [gurobi.com](https://www.gurobi.com)
 2. Unpack an archive
-3. Run licensing code (included in data/generators/*)
+3. Run licensing code (included in `data/generators/*`)

+---
+Note: if you don't see figures in notebooks, select "File -> Trust Notebook"